 Only 6.6 grams of carbs in a serving of chicken and gravy combined.

-- 2-3 onions, quartered, divided
+- 2-3 (300-470 g) onions – quartered, divided

-- 2 cloves garlic, divided
+- 2 cloves garlic – divided

-- 1 lemon quartered, divided
+- 1 lemon quartered – divided

 - 5 sprigs fresh rosemary

-- 1 1/2 tablespoons olive oil, divided
+- 1½ tablespoons olive oil – divided

-- Freshly ground pepper
+- ¼ teaspoon freshly ground pepper

 - (Optional) Tie the chicken legs together with twine and tuck the wings to the back of the chicken.

-- Pour roasted vegetables and chicken juices from bottom of the baking dish into a blender along with remaining 1 cup of chicken broth.
+- Pour roasted vegetables and chicken juices from the bottom of the baking dish into a blender along with the remaining 1 cup of chicken broth.
 Purée until smooth.